omer-faruq-android-apps/kotranslate/README.md

 ## Contributing

-This is a companion app for the **KOReader Offline Google Translator** plugin.
+This is a companion app for the [**KOTranslate** plugin](https://github.com/omer-faruq/kotranslate.koplugin).
 For issues or feature requests, please refer to the main plugin repository.

----

-## Version

-**1.0.0** — Initial release